Community – Week 3 – Pt. 2

 This is my favourite part.
 The ceremony.

-Of course, a priest can also be there for support, to listen to people when they go through personal difficulties, have moral questions and so on.
+Of course, a priest_ess can also be there for support, to listen to people when they go through personal difficulties, have moral questions and so on.

-But a priest can also help to bring the group together and really create that community feeling, by reminding people that we also need to meet with our souls, and bring in song and love and prayer and the supernatural to make any project work.
+But a priest_ess can also help to bring the group together, by creating rituals and a community feeling, and reminding people that we also need to meet with our souls, and bring in song and love and prayer and the supernatural to make any project work.

 Spiritual Archetypes